SherG/cool-iron/blog/ai-content-developments.md

 We liked the apps that will summarize PDFs.
 But <a href="https://claude.ai/" target="blank">Anthropic's Claude</a> does a stellar job at this and it's free.
 So why pay $20/month?

 Lastly we found a ChatGPT app that did an excellent job summarizing a video, then it proceeded to hallucinate repeatedly.
-After that, it generated error messages.
+A few weeks later we tried it again and got several error messages.

 There are also apps that will create diagrams and charts.
 But why?
 The results are ugly and low-res.
 You can get better charts for free from Excel or Google Sheets or from any number of low-cost solutions like Canva.
 In addition, interactive data visualization tools, like Tableau, have been on the market for years.